-Prerequisites: SOAN 1502 and 1503 or permission of the

-An examination of aging as a social process with both micro (individual) and macro (societal) dimensions and how these interact.
+Prerequisites: 5.0 units of university credit, which must include SOAN 1502 or permission of the instructor An examination of aging as a social process with both micro (individual) and macro (societal) dimensions and how these interact.
 Topics may include: the social meaning of age and aging; family in later life; gender and aging; retirement; health; social policy; and the implications of population aging for society.
 Note: Students who have received credit for SOAN 2219/FSGN 2219 may not take this course for credit.